wuxc/pywin32doc/md/PyNETRESOURCE.md

 were always strings, but empty strings when the underlying Windows

-structure had NULL.
+structure had NULL\.
 On later pywin32 builds, these string attributes will

-return None in such cases.
+return None in such cases\.